 There are two types of gallbladder surgeries that your doctor can suggest treating gallstones:

 Laparoscopic Gallbladder Removal Surgery – This is one of the most common surgical procedures also known as Laparoscopic Cholecystectomy or Keyhole Surgery.
 In this procedure, the surgeon makes 3-4 small incisions close to the affected area to insert a small flexible tube with a camera on top called a laparoscope.
-With the help of special surgical tools your surgeon removes the gallbladder and closes the incisions with sutures.
-This surgery is less invasive, and the patient recovery time is also less.

 Open Surgery – In open gallbladder removal surgery, the surgeon makes one large incision (5-7 inches in size) on the abdomen to remove the gallbladder.
-This procedure is advised for the patients who have severe gallbladder disease, are obese, or are in the last trimester of the pregnancy.
+This procedure is advised for patients who have severe gallbladder disease, are obese, or are in the last trimester of pregnancy.

 Do you need surgery for gallstones treatment?